KingSora/OverlayScrollbars/README.md

 ## Tests

-It's a chellenge to fully test a library like OverlayScrollbars, because it has to adapt to countless DOM setups and browsers.
+It's a challenge to fully test a library like OverlayScrollbars, because it has to adapt to countless DOM setups and browsers.
 Nevertheless I've developed basic GUI-Tests.
 In these tests a element with applied OverlayScrollbars is compared to a native element.

 You can run the tests by visiting [this](https://kingsora.github.io/OverlayScrollbars/#!demos/capabilites) page and clicking on the `Run` button.
 Please be aware that the tests need some time to complete.